 Malaria is the biggest killer of man.
-Every 60 seconds a child dies from malaria.
+Every 2 minutes a child dies from malaria.
 Until there is a cure prevention is the only way to save lives.
-The Butterfly Tree runs a successful malaria prevention program in remote communities in Zambia, providing mosquito nets, a safe insecticide coating for the inside of houses, and granules, which will prevent the larva from developing into mosquitos when placed in the breeding grounds.
+The Butterfly Tree runs a successful malaria prevention program in remote communities in Zambia, providing mosquito nets, a safe insecticide coating for the inside of houses, and larvicide granules to prevent the larva from developing into mosquitos when placed in the breeding grounds.
 These interventions can save the lives of vulnerable children.

-The project will help to solve the problem by Vecticide products, which are the most superior kind available globally.
+The project will help to solve the problem by innovative products, which are superior to others, available globally.
 The safe insecticide coating will replace the residual spraying and last for two years as opposed to six months.
 Most importantly its delivery method prevents resistance.
 The Larvacide granules, when placed in breeding grounds, prevent larva from developing into mosquito.
 These products combined with the use of mosquito nets aim to reduce the number of new cases of malaria.

 Malaria is a global problem.
 Until there is a cure prevention is the only way to help the fight against malaria.
 The long-term impact of this project has enormous potential.
 Lives will be saved, less new cases will occur, and the impact on the economy will be substantial.
 So many working hours are lost due to malaria.
 With drug-resistance now appearing in Africa it is vital to have universal protection methods for these vulnerable communities.
 These methods will help to eradicate malaria.